StefRuseva88/softUni-integration-tests/README.md

 ## Projects Included
 ### 1. Back-End Test Automation - The "Idea Center" System
 This project focuses on automating tests for the "Idea Center" system, a platform where users can submit and discuss innovative ideas.
-The test cases cover:

-- User authentication and authorization
-- Idea submission and retrieval
-- Idea edition and deletion
-- Error handling and validation

 ### 2. Back-End Test Automation - The "Foody" System
-The "Foody" system project involves automating tests for a food delivery service API.
-This project includes test cases for:
+The "Foody" system project involves automating tests for a food review service API.

-- User authentication and authorization
-- Food submission and retrieval
-- Food edition and deletion
-- Error handling and validation

 ### 3. Back-End Test Automation – The "Story Spoiler" System
 The project automates tests for the "Story Spoiler" system, an application that provides users with spoilers for their favorite stories.

-Test cases include:
+## Test Case Coverage
 - User authentication and authorization
-- Spoiler submission and retrieval
+- Idea submission and retrieval
-- Spoiler edition and deletion
+- Idea edition and deletion
 - Error handling and validation

 ## Technologies Used